harsh684/Search_Engine/README.md

 Wikipedia API for providing access to Wikipedia data.

 ## Contact
-If you have any questions or feedback, feel free to contact us at your.email@example.com.
+If you have any questions or feedback, feel free to contact me at harshd941@gmail.com.